Picking Winners: A Data Driven Approach to Evaluating the Quality of Startup Companies: Data Analysis

 We first wanted to understand the distribution of the maximum funding round achieved (as of 2016) for these companies.
 We plot in Figure \ref{fig:milestones} this distribution broken down by year.
 We observe a few interesting properties from this figure.
 First, the average fraction of companies founded in a given year that have an IPO is typically a few percent.
 For acquisitions, this value goes up to 21\%, but as can be seen, the fraction of acquisitions changes a great deal over the years.
 After 2011, the fraction of acquisitions falls below 14\% and decreases each subsequent year.
 The decrease is most likely due to data censoring, as companies founded in these later years may not have had enough time to exit.
 From 2000 to 2002 the fraction of acquisitions actually increases.
 This may be due to the small number of companies in our dataset and sampling bias leading to an under-reporting of less successful companies.

 We next wish to understand the temporal dynamics of the funding rounds.
 Figure \ref{fig:milestones_time} shows the evolution of funding rounds for different well known companies that achieved IPOs.
 As can be seen, the rate of achieving an IPO fluctuates between companies.
 The boxplot in Figure \ref{fig:milestones_time} shows the distribution of the time to hit the different rounds.
 From here it can be seen that IPOs happen after about six years, but acquisitions typically take three years.
 The time between the other funding rounds (series B, series C, etc.) is about a year.
 The typical variation in these times across companies is about one to two years.
+Furthermore, we can see that most of the acquisitions happen around the same time that most companies are at series C funding.
+Beyond this point, there are fewer companies that get acquired, thus indicating that as a company gets older and progresses past series C, it's exit will more likely be an IPO rather than an acquisition if it ever exits.